fivetran/fivetran_sdk/development-guide.md

     - `unmodified_string` value is used to indicate columns in `update_files` where the values did not change.

 #### Capabilities
-This operation offers several additional features, as listed below:
+This operation offers the ability for the partner code to declare its choices for capabilities listed below:

 - Datatype Mappings: Supports adjusting partner data types for each Fivetran data type.
 - Max value for columns: Provides an option to specify the maximum value for each data type.